Mission Intermediate Grade Center is the home of 4th, 5th, and 6th grade students.

 Currently we have 5 fourth grade classrooms, 6 fifth grade classrooms, and 5 sixth grade classrooms.
 We have a departmentalized LD Resource program of three classrooms, as well as a speech/language program.

-We utilize a team-teaching model in 5th grade where each teacher has a homeroom class of approximately 22 students and two teaching partners who have a homeroom class as well.
-The students begin the day in their homeroom classroom for either Language Arts or Reading and then attend their special classes (music, art, or PE) either 2nd or 3rd period.
-The last three periods of the day students switch classrooms for Science, Social Studies, and Math.
+A team-teaching model is utilized in 5th grade where each teacher has a homeroom class of approximately 21 students and two teaching partners who have a homeroom class as well.
+The students begin the day either in their homeroom classroom or in one of their Specials classes (Music, Art, or PE) for 1st and 2nd period.
+Students have Language Arts and Reading in their homeroom class in the morning and one other core subject class that their homeroom teacher is responsible for.
+Students then travel to either Science, Social Studies, or Math during the last two periods of the day.
 Lunch and recess take place between fourth and fifth period classes.

 The 6th grade is a departmentalized program with teachers providing instruction in each individual subject area.
 There are five sections of Science, Math, Reading, and Language Arts, and four sections of Social Studies.
 All are designed to accommodate the hands-on activities and projects included in the 6th grade curriculum.

-In addition, 6th grade students have the opportunity to take Pre-AP classes in Math and Language Arts.
-The 6th grade teachers in these classes have had extra training in Pre-AP/AP (Advanced Placement) provided by the Oklahoma State Department of Education and the University of Tulsa.
-Students participating in these classes are working above grade level and exhibited high scores on the 5th grade CRT Math, Reading, and Writing tests respectively.
-A student contract with parent permission is required in order for students to be in Pre-AP classes.
+In addition, 6th grade students have the opportunity to take Pre-AP Math.
+Mrs. Waller, our 6th grade math teacher has had extra training in Pre-AP/AP (Advanced Placement) provided by the Oklahoma State Department of Education and the University of Tulsa.
+Students participating in these classes are working above grade level and exhibited high scores on the 5th grade OCCT Math test.

 Mission IGC has a Media Center staffed by Mrs. Susan Landers (certified Media Specialist) and Mrs. Janice Pearson (library assistant).